ArturJS/glChAoS.P/wglChAoSP/readme.md

-# Experimental version of wglChAoS.P v.1.3.1
+# Advanced Mode version of wglChAoS.P v.1.3.2

 It works only on webBrowsers with **WebGL 2.0** capabilities and support **webAssembly**: currently only **FireFox** and **Chrome** (or *Chromium based*) browsers, ***possibly updated*** - (Tested with FireFox >= 66 and Chrome >= 76 )